tidyparse/tidyparse/tidyparse-web/src/jsTest/cppCompletion/README.md

 are counted separately, so the distribution is uniform over derivations and reproducible for a seeded Kotlin `Random`.
 The default full run scores at most 100 samples for each instance: 10 from each of the first ten nonempty exact-length slices.
 A CFG with fewer slices contributes fewer draws;
 for example, the endpoint epsilon CFG contributes 10 length-zero draws.
-Duplicate source lines remain separate draws in the precision denominator even though their compiler result is reused within the statement bundle.
+Every unique candidate is compiled as an independent full-source replacement so its downstream uses and declaration order remain observable.
+Duplicate source lines remain separate draws in the precision denominator even when the exact full-source compiler result is reused from the content-addressed cache.

 Literals are projected by type: